 Peanut Oil for frying (well, I used vegetable oil but if you have peanut, use it)

 Whisk 1 Tbsp salt, 2 tsp black pepper, paprika, cayenne, garlic and onion powder in small bowl.
 Season chicken and put in a bowl and cover overnight.
 Overnight???
 OK, so if you don't want to wait all night for your fried chicken, 3 to 4 hours sitting in the fridge works just fine.
 The idea is to get the spices and salt inside the chicken, not just on the surface, so time is your friend.
 Don't skimp on the seasonings!

 STEP TWO: Let's Cook This Chicken!

 Whisk the flour, cornstarch and the rest of the salt and pepper in a bowl.
-Dip the chicken in buttermilk then dredge in the flour and cornstarch mixture.
+Whisk the buttermilk and egg together and add a half cup of water and then dip the chicken in buttermilk mixture then dredge in the flour and cornstarch mixture.
 No double dipping required.
 Place chicken in oil and fry the chicken, turning it every couple of minutes.
 Be careful the first time you flip that you don't knock all the breading off the uncooked side.
 Use a thermometer and keep that oil in the 300 to 325 degree range.
 Bon Appetit says it will take 12 minutes for thighs and breasts, 10 for wings.
 Mine took around 18 minutes for thighs and a bit less for the drumsticks.
 Use an instant read meat thermometer to check for doneness since raw chicken is not good eats, nor is overcooked and dried out chicken.
 Go for 165 degrees internal temperature and check a couple of places on each piece to make sure it is done.
 And remember, it's chef's privilege to eat that wing right out of the oil - hey, you have to make sure it's done, right?

 STEP THREE: Fry it up, drink a beer!